ljohnson1212/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 	1. There was 14 failed outcomes and 2 successful outcomes with a goal above $50,000.
 Louise would want to further analyze to see what made the majority of these campaigns not successful.
 	2. The most successful and failed campaigns had a goal between $1000-$4999.
-Futher analysis can determine what parent categories, launch date, or subcategories resulted in a successful outcome.
+Further analysis can determine what parent categories, launch date, or subcategories resulted in a successful outcome.

 - What are some limitations of this dataset?
 	1. There is no analysis on the time frame of each campaigns.
 Were there campaigns that lasted a couple of weeks or the whole month.
-	2. Of the failed campaigns, it would be effective to know how close the they came from being successful.
+	2. Of the failed campaigns, it would be effective to know how close they came from being successful.
 Or would a certain campaign be successful if the goals changed.

 - What are some other possible tables and/or graphs that we could create?
 	1. I would create a table to show how long each campaign lasted.
-This could help determine if successful and failed campaigns were ran a certain time were more likely to be successful.
+This could help determine if successful and failed campaigns were run a certain time were more likely to be successful.